maximAtanasov/simpsons-app/README.md

 `docker compose up -d`

-The UI will then be available at http://localhost:5000
+The UI is available at http://localhost:5000

 The Back-End API is available at http://localhost:8080/api

+Additionally, the OpenAPI documentation may be viewed at http://localhost:8080/api/documentation

 ## Using the App